noor1yasser9/noor1yasser9/README.md

   <br>

 <br />
+ I mostly write Android native apps but I have experience with iOS native and flutter cross platform apps.

 Hi!
 I'm a mobile application developer, excellent analytical and design capabilities with keen attention to detail and overall quality of end result, my goals are to continue to provide a high-quality development service and to participate in successful projects and products.
 I'm specializing in the development of Android applications and work on many applications, from simple single-screen applications to large applications.
 I work on all aspects of the development lifecycle, applying my knowledge of OOP, MVVM, MVP, MVI, and MVC principles.
 My past work includes building user-focused, innovative, keep user security and performance UI, and developing clean code with teamwork.

 <br/><br/>